risingwavelabs/rfcs/rfcs/0007-two-phase-approx-count-distinct.md

 ## Design

 * Alter group-by key of input into `bucket_id || group_by_keys`.
 (For example, in GlobalSimpleAgg whose `group_by_keys` is `None`, the new group-by key will be `bucket_id`.)
 We need to leverage `StreamExchange` to alter distribution key accordingly if necessary.
+* The partial agg is hash agg.
 * The partial agg should maintain bucket state in HyperLogLog algorithm.
 The implementation of the partial agg is detailedly described in https://github.com/risingwavelabs/risingwave/issues/3414.
+* The partial-to-all agg is global simple agg.
 * The partial-to-all agg should compute the harmonic mean of partial results, which is easy.

 ## Unresolved questions